 Turn to Starboard has moved into the world of competitive sail racing.

-In partnership with The Endeavour Fund and Help for Heroes, the charity has launched a new racing division from a new office at Gosport near Portsmouth.
+In partnership with The Endeavour Fund and Help for Heroes, the charity has launched a new racing division in 2018.

 According to Chief Executive and founder Shaun Pascoe, the new venture helps to increase the number of sailing opportunities for those affected by their time serving in the Armed Forces while honing skills for aspiring Yachtmasters on the charity’s training course.

 “We are honoured to enter into the world of competitive racing which is a natural progression of what we offer and provides a great way for those affected by operations to learn new skills, rebuild confidence and connect with other veterans,” he said.

 “Thanks to the incredible support from Help for Heroes and The Endeavour Fund, this exciting new venture will help show that suffering from physical or mental injuries doesn’t have to mean aspiring to less, while serving as a gateway to future opportunities in the sport.”